AmaliaRVM/Exercice-Cadavre-Exquis-Amalia/README.md

 1. Dogs have a tongue, they also have some teeth
 2. Chickens can't fly, but they can run !

-1. Dogs eats thanks to human
+1. Dogs eats thanks to humans
-2. Human eats thanks to chicken
+2. Humans eats thanks to chicken
 3. So dogs eats thanks to chicken

-1. And sometimes dogs eat chiken
+1. And sometimes dogs eat chicken
 2. And sometimes humans eat dogs
 3. And maybe...
 One day...
-Chicken will eat human
+Chickens will eat humans ...
-...
 So please, be nice with chickens !

 1. Some dogs can --smile--
-2. Meanwwhile they are  *eating* chikens
+2. Meanwwhile they are  *eating* chickens